 - He could call for help to clear the piling queue whilst assisting the lady with her refund.

 One could have a lot of experience and product knowledge.
 Training courses help to better customer relationships.
 Procedures have been derived to handle complaints.
-Studying human behavior and tendencies have thrown light in handling techniques.
+Studying human behaviour and tendencies have thrown light in handling techniques.
 Understanding customers and having the right attitude definitely takes you closer to satisfaction.
 But one also needs to think on his feet.
 Use rationale while dealing with customers.
-Gauge a situation and act so as to minimize dissatisfaction.
-Don’t irritate an irate customer.
+Gauge a situation and act so as to minimise dissatisfaction.
+Don't irritate an irate customer.

 Salesman Smith learns that his customer due to urgency has directly credited his company's account for an order.
 Being in the vicinity of the bank and anxious about the transaction, he meets the bank's customer relationship manager to confirm the deposit.
 The relationship manager looks at his computer for a while before replying that he could not access the company's account.
 He was obviously following procedures in not divulging any information but he could have confirmed with a simple Yes or No about the deposit in question or excused himself, called from back office and confirmed with the company's finance department and informed Smith.